rugue/numb-classification-api/README.md

 # Number Classification API

-This is a NestJS-based API that classifies numbers with mathematical properties and fetches a fun fact from NumbersAPI.
+This is Stage-1 task of HNG12 for backend NestJS-based API that classifies numbers with mathematical properties and fetches a fun fact from NumbersAPI.

 ## Features